donnagal/tailwind-hugo-netlify-cms/site/content/_index.md

 ---
 title: This is from the CMS
-subtitle: Tailwind template. testing 123.
+subtitle: Tailwind template.
+Yay CMS!
-image: /img/blog-index.jpg
+image: /img/about-shade-grown.jpg
 blurb:
   heading: From the CMS
   text: >-